hjyssg/ShiguReader/README_English.md

     Q：Why English Readme is much less than Chinese Readme?
     A: I received more questions from Chinese community.
 But I do provide enough information here.

+    Q： What does ShiguReader mean？
+    A： Shigure(しぐれ) + Reader

 ##### Have any question?